What is a Key Tested Telex (KTT) Transfer?

 Key Tested Telex (KTT) is a well-established method of facilitating bank-to-bank communications, particularly in regions with limited access to the SWIFT system.
 In such areas, institutions often rely on the secure and efficient KTT protocol for critical information exchanges with trusted counterparts.
 This method retains historical significance and continues to be employed in locations like Africa, where real-time SWIFT connectivity may be lacking.

-KTT wire transfers, also known as telegraphic transfer payments, employ a series of established forms, such as MT 103 and MT 202 or MT103-202, to ensure secure international fund transfers.
-Notably, these transfers are conducted electronically, utilizing wire, radio, or telephone channels, and are processed through the SWIFT network.
+KTT wire transfers, also known as telegraphic transfer payments, employ a series of established forms, such as MT103 and MT202 or MT103-202, to ensure secure international fund transfers.
+These transfers are conducted electronically, utilizing wire, radio, or telephone channels, and are processed through the SWIFT network.

 KTT MT103 One-Way Bank Instrument